microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 26. Select **Save**
 27. Click **Save** on the comment window (entering a comment here is optional)

-### Now you will set up the continuos integration on this build pipeline
+### Configure the continuos integration on the build pipeline

 1. Click on **Triggers** on the top menu of your build pipeline.
 2. Check mark **Enable continuous integration** to automate your build